How to get new or replacement bins

 Please email email@example.com or call 01354 654321 to make an order.

 The law allows us to charge for supplying bins.
 This helps to cover the cost of the 500-600 deliveries we make a year.

-If you are in a household of more than five people and have too much recycling to fit into your existing blue bin, you may be eligible to get a second recycling bin for free.
-Request an extra blue bin.
+If you live in a house of 5 or more people and have too much recycling to fit in your blue bin, you may be able to get a second blue bin.

 Your landlord should provide bins.
 If you move to a property without bins, we can give you temporary sacks until bins are supplied.